Tarn Hut (km1917) – Hunters Hut (km1941)

-The route called for a descent to the Wairoa River valley, then following the river up to the headwaters below the red hills, then a traverse over another alpine section.
+The route called for a descent into the Wairoa River valley, then following the river up to the headwaters below the red hills, then a traverse over another alpine section.

 I made it down to the river in 2 hours.
 The trail wound down through beech forest and most noticeable were all the stinging insects.
 There were many bees, wasps, and/or hornets…I’m not sure which.
 And there were many bait stations set out for wasps along the trail.
 Most seemed empty, so I’m not sure what the aim is.
 I was worried about getting stung but managed to slip by.
 This has actually been a feature of the whole range but this seemed to be one of the worst spots.

 Along the river, the fun really began.
 First, it was the most beautiful river.
 Crystal clear water and polished round stones lined the bed.
 It looked like a river from a theme park, artificially colored to make it appear pristine.
 But almost all the rivers on the SI look like this.

 There were also many waterfalls and pools that just screamed to be jumped into.
 There was a swingbridge just before Mid Wairoa Hut but then 8 river crossings where the case was clear: wet shoes.
 I didn’t mind, in fact, I did stop to take a swim, stripping down to my underwear but still wearing my shoes…that was a look.
 The water was so cold that swim is probably not the correct term.
 More like dunk, gasp!, GET OUT NOW!
 I shivered for half an hour afterwards, even though I was sitting in the sun.

 My ‘swimming’ hole…if only it was steaming hot.